-An interesting, and at the time surprising, observation of the simulation study of Marron and Todd (2002) was that in a variety of simulation settings considered there, for all of SVM, DWD and CRD, classification error rates tended to come together for large d.
+An interesting, and at the time surprising, observation of the simulation study of Marron and Todd (2002) was that in a variety of simulation settings considered there, for all of basic SVM, DWD and CRD, classification error rates tended to come together for large d.
 Figure 4 is similar to Figure 5 of Marron and Todd, except that NND has now been added.
 This shows overall error rates, for the 4 classification methods considered in this paper.
-Here the training sample sizes were m = n = 25, and dimensions d = 10, 40 , 100, 400, 1600 were considered, and the data are standard normal (i.e. multivariate Gaussian with mean 0 and identity covariance), except that the mean of $X_i^{(1)}$, i = 1, ..., m(and of $Y_j^{(1)}$, j = 1, ..., n) has been shifted to 2.2, (and -2.2, respectively).
+Here the training sample sizes were m = n = 25, and dimensions d = 10, 40 ,100, 400, 1600 were considered, and the data are standard normal (i.e. multivariate Gaussian with mean 0 and identity covariance), except that the mean of $X_i^{(1)}$, i = 1, ..., m(and of $Y_j^{(1)}$, j = 1, ..., n) has been shifted to 2.2, (and -2.2, respectively).
 Classification error rates were computed based on 100 new data points from each of the two classes, and the means are summarized as the colored curves in Figure 4.
 Monte Carlo variation, over 1000 repetitions of each experiment, is reflected by the error bars, which are standard normal theory 95% confidence intervals for the true underlying population means.

 This simulation setting is not identical to that of this paper, because the first entry of the data vectors have a different mean from the other entries.
 However, the data space can be simply rotated (through a change of variables) so that the first dimension lies in the direction of the vector whose entries are all 1.
 Thus this simulation setting is equivalent to the assumptions above, with $\mu = 4.4/d^{1/2}$.
 In view of the geometrical representation and the calculations in Sections 4.1 and 4.2, it is not surprising that this effectively decreasing value of μ gives error rates that increase in d.
-Also as expected from the theory, the error rates for SVM, DWD and CRD come together for increasing d.
-Finally, again as predicted, SVM lags somewhat behind DWD and CRD (which are not significantly different).
+Also as expected from the theory, the error rates for basic SVM, DWD and CRD come together for increasing d, although the convergence is perhaps faster than expected.
+(Recall, from Theorems 1 and 2 and the first paragraph of Section 4.2, that in the case m = n which we are considering here, the classification probabilities for basic SVM, DWD and CRD all converge to 1 as d increases.)
+Finally, again as predicted, basic SVM lags somewhat behind DWD and CRD (which are not significantly different).